Joseph Harrison Jr.: Return to Philadelphia

 Harrison returned to Philadelphia in 1852 a wealthy man.
-He purchased half a city block—bounded by 17th, Locust, 18th, and Chancellor Streets—with 175 ft of frontage facing Rittenhouse Square.
-Architect Samuel Sloan designed him a lavish mansion, inspired by Saint Petersburg's Pavlovsk Palace.
+He purchased half a city block, bounded by 17th, Locust, 18th, and Chancellor Streets with 175 ft of frontage facing Rittenhouse Square.
+Architect Samuel Sloan designed him a lavish mansion at 18th and Locust Streets, inspired by Pavlovsk Palace in Saint Petersburg, Russia.
 Its principal floor featured a 50 ft-wide drawingroom with three double windows overlooking the square.
 Also part of the project were ten luxurious rowhouses faced with stone (rental properties), that lined the north side of Locust Street and shared the rear garden with the mansion.
 Some of these rowhouses were later occupied by Harrison's children and their families.
 Construction began in 1855 and was completed in 1857.

 Harrison also had Sloan design a Russian-styled dacha, or country house, in Northeast Philadelphia along the Delaware River, between Holmesburg and Torresdale.
 This was demolished in 1901 for construction of the Torresdale Water Treatment Plant.

 Harrison invested his money in real estate, developing blocks of rowhouses in North Philadelphia, and building attractions such as Handel & Haydn Hall (1856), a concert and lecture hall at 531-547 North 8th Street.